Freddicus/blinks-game-01/README.md

 Once the branches have finished growing, they send a signal down the trunk to the soil to begin gameplay timer.
 One idea I had, is that as the timer works its way up the tree, the leaf play becomes more and more frantic.

+### Branch Affinity Idea

+Players will repeatedlu click Blinks on their half of the branch to gain budding affinity.
+This could serve to distract the player from pruning and introduce a kind of tug-of-war.

 ## About Me

 Hello!
 I'm a professional software engineer and an amateur game designer.
 I even registered _Freddicus Game Studios, LLC_ in my state with lofty hopes.
 What could go wrong? 😂 I live in Northern NJ with my wife and two children.
 I would love to be considered by Move38 for an official release.